 Offshore Trusts for Entrepreneurs

-Offshore trusts are an effective asset protection tool for entrepreneurs who have built significant equity in a business and want to protect the wealth that equity produces.
 Most entrepreneurs hold the majority of their net worth in a single company.
-That concentration creates a specific problem: the wealth is illiquid and partially protected while locked inside the business, then suddenly liquid and fully exposed the moment a sale, acquisition, or buyout converts equity to cash.
+That concentration creates a specific vulnerability: the wealth is partially protected while locked inside the business, then suddenly exposed the moment a sale, acquisition, or buyout converts equity to cash.
+A $10 million exit produces $10 million in liquid proceeds sitting in a bank account, fully reachable by any creditor with a judgment.

-An offshore trust protects the liquid assets that result from that transition, placing them beyond the reach of domestic courts and creditors.
+An offshore trust protects the liquid assets that result from that transition—placing them under the legal authority of a foreign jurisdiction that does not recognize or enforce U.S. court judgments.

 Speak With a Cook Islands Trust Attorney